ssatguru/BabylonJS-EditControl.java/README.md

 # BabylonJS-EditControl
 An edit control for use in [BabylonJS](http://www.babylonjs.com/) (a 3D HTML Webgl framework)  applications

-It has been written in Java and transpiled to Javascript using [JSweet](http://www.jsweet.org/)  a Java to Typescript to Javscript transpiler.
-(You can find both typescript and javascript auto generated code  [here](https://github.com/ssatguru/Babylonjs-EditControl/tree/master/webapp/js/org/ssatguru/babylonjs/component) in this repository) .
+It has been written in Java and transpiled to Javascript using [JSweet](http://www.jsweet.org/),  a Java to Typescript to Javscript transpiler.

+You can find both typescript and javascript auto generated code  [here](https://github.com/ssatguru/Babylonjs-EditControl/tree/master/webapp/js/org/ssatguru/babylonjs/component).

 ## About
 All 3d editors provide a widget to translate, rotate or scale 3d objects in the editor.